 Types of health emergency

 Triggering a call out

 Hear Senior Project Officer for the programme, Paul Robertson, delivering the training as a webinar to volunteers in Wiltshire.
 Listen here.

-Contact us to find out about online training sessions with one of our training officers, or call our non-emergency advice line on 0117 910 3930 if you have any questions.
+Contact us to find out about online training sessions with one of our training officers.
 You can download the training pack for your own use and adapt it accordingly.

 Once you have completed this training check out our full list of available modules here, which cover topics such as flooding, snow and utilities failures.